Cell decomposition and dual boundary complexes of character varieties: Introduction

-The geometric P=W conjecture of L.Katzarkov, A.Noll, P.Pandit, and C.Simpson \cite{KNPS15,Sim16} predicts that, under $\NAH$, the ``Hitchin fibration at infinity'' of $\modulispace_{\Dol}$ matches, up to homotopy, with the ``fibration at infinity'' of $\modulispace_B$ over the dual boundary complex $\mathbb{D}\partial\modulispace_B$ (Definition \ref{def:dual_boundary_complex}).
-More concretely, on the Dolbeault side, the Hitchin fibration $h:\modulispace_{\Dol}\rightarrow\mathbb{A}$ induces: { } On the Betti side, there is a fibration (up to homotopy) via the dual boundary complex { } where $N_B^*$ is the punctured tubular neighborhood of the simple normal crossing boundary divisor $\partial\modulispace_B$ in a log compactification $\overline{\modulispace}_B$ of $\modulispace_B$.
-See Remark \ref{rem:fibration_at_infinity_via_dual_boundary_complex} for the details.
-Then \begin{conjecture}[{\cite{KNPS15,Sim16}}, Geometric P=W] There is a homotopy commutative square { } \end{conjecture} As a weak form of the geometric P=W conjecture, we in particular have \begin{conjecture}[{\cite{KNPS15,Sim16}}, the homotopy type conjecture] The dual boundary complex $\mathbb{D}\boundary\modulispace_B$ is homotopy equivalent to the sphere $S^{d-1}$, where $d=\mathrm{dim}_{\mathbb{C}}\modulispace_B$. \end{conjecture} By a \textbf{folklore conjecture}, all (smooth) Betti moduli spaces (i.e. character varieties) $\modulispace_B$ are expected to be log Calabi-Yau (\textbf{CY}).
-Then, the homotopy type conjecture is closely related to the following conjecture of M.Kontsevich: \begin{conjecture}[M.Kontsevich] The dual boundary complex of a log \textbf{CY} variety is a sphere. \end{conjecture}
+\end{conjecture} As a weak form of the geometric P=W conjecture, we in particular have \begin{conjecture}[{\cite{KNPS15,Sim16}}, weak geometric P=W conjecture] The dual boundary complex $\mathbb{D}\boundary\modulispace_B$ is homotopy equivalent to the sphere $S^{d-1}$, where $d=\mathrm{dim}_{\mathbb{C}}\modulispace_B$. \end{conjecture} By a \textbf{folklore conjecture}, all (smooth) Betti moduli spaces (i.e. character varieties) $\modulispace_B$ are expected to be log Calabi-Yau (\textbf{CY}).
+This has been verified for the case $G=SL_2(\mathbb{C})$ \cite{Wha20,FF23}.
+Then, the weak geometric P=W conjecture is closely related to the following conjecture: \begin{conjecture}[Kontsevich(-Koll\'{a}r-Xu)] The dual boundary complex of a log \textbf{CY} variety is (a finite quotient of) a sphere. \end{conjecture} So far, the only known general result is due to J. Koll\'{a}r and C. Xu \cite{KX16}: If $X$ is log Calabi-Yau of dimension $\leq 5$, then $\mathbb{D}\partial X$ is a finite quotient of a sphere.

-The geometric P=W conjecture was originally inspired by and aimed at a geometric interpretation of the (cohomological) P=W conjecture of de Cataldo, Hausel, and Migliorini \cite{dCHM12}.
-The latter states that, $\NAH$ exchanges the weight filtration (algebraic geometry) on $H^*(\modulispace_B,\mathbb{Q})$ with the Perverse-Leray filtration (topology) on $H^*(\modulispace_{\Dol},\mathbb{Q})$: { } After the results for rank $2$ \cite{dCHM12} and respectively for genus $2$ \cite{CMS22}, the cohomological P=W conjecture has recently been resolved independently by two groups \cite{MS22,HMMS22} for the major case of twisted $GL_n(\mathbb{C})$-character varieties (in particular, $k=1$).
+The geometric P=W conjecture was originally inspired by and aimed at a geometric interpretation of the (cohomological) P=W conjecture of M. de Cataldo, T. Hausel and L. Migliorini \cite{dCHM12}.
+The latter states that, $\NAH$ exchanges the weight filtration (algebraic geometry) on $H^*(\modulispace_B,\mathbb{Q})$ with the Perverse-Leray filtration (topology) on $H^*(\modulispace_{\Dol},\mathbb{Q})$:

+After the results for rank $2$ \cite{dCHM12} and respectively for genus $2$ \cite{CMS22}, the cohomological P=W conjecture has now been resolved independently by three groups \cite{MS22,HMMS22,MSY23} for the major case of twisted $GL_n(\mathbb{C})$-character varieties (in particular, $k=1$).
 See also \cite[Question 4.1.7]{dCM20}, \cite[Conj.B]{Dav23}, \cite{Mau21,FM22}, \cite[Conj.4.2.7]{MMS22}, for the extensions of the P=W conjectures to the singular or stacky character varieties.